Recent Chapel House Artificial Grass Installation

 Recent Projects: Chapel House Rear Garden Gets Artificial Grass Facelift

 Installation is started by removing the old turf and soil down to the required depth for our subbase.
 This has to be done properly so as not to have issues later with subsidence or weeds growing up through the artificial grass.

 Now we have a firm subbase which will not subside or allow anything to grow through it.
 The subbase is ready for the artificial grass.
-The customer chose our famous award winning Chelsea brand.

 This is the Ideal artificial grass for a natural look and soft feel underfoot.
 The grass is rolled out and held down with sandbags while the installers cut and shape the grass.
 It is a direct replacement for the old grass and is cut right up to the surrounding fences and paving and looks fantastic.

 A layer of silica or kiln dried sand is then evenly spread and mechanically brushed into the pile of grass to give it weight.
 The new lawn is given a gentle hosing, as are the surrounding paths and paving, to leave the garden looking clean and ready for our customers to inspect.
 The removal of the borders has created a bigger lawn area while keeping some plants and bushes to give the garden colour.